SharePoint/PnP-Guidance/articles/modern-experience-site-classification.md

 ![The 'Site Classification' highlighted in the header of a "modern" site](media/modern-experiences/site-classification-ui-output.png)

+### Enabling 'Site Classification' with PowerShell
-To enable the capability you need to execute a bunch of PowerShell code, like the one illustrated below.
+To enable the 'Site Classification' capability you can execute a bunch of PowerShell code, like the one illustrated below.

 ```PowerShell
 # Install the AzureAD Preview Module for PowerShell